-Canaan Inc. (Nasdaq: CAN) celebrated its debut in Times Square on Thursday, raising $90 million in its initial public offering.
+Canaan Inc. (Nasdaq: CAN) celebrated its debut in Times Square, raising $90 million in its initial public offering.

-The mastermind behind Canaan's innovation, Zhang also said, "Our mission and vision are to make supercomputing accessible to everyone.
-Our stock code is "CAN."
-We believe we can do it.
-Yes, we CAN!"
+He described the company’s goal and stock code “Our mission and vision are to make supercomputing successful to everyone.
+Our stock code is CAN, we believe we can do it.
+Yes we can!

-Launched in 2013, Canaan operates as the world's second-largest developer and manufacturer of bitcoin mining machines, according to data provided by market analytics firm Frost & Sullivan.
-On its website, the company calls itself the world's leading supplier of AI & blockchain chips and system solutions.
+Launched in 2013, Canaan operates as the second-largest developer and manufacturer of bitcoin mining machines globally, according to data provided by market analytics firm Frost & Sullivan.
+On its website, the company also calls itself the world's leading supplier of AI & blockchain chips and system solutions.

-The underwriter also said, "Everyone is talking about the future of blockchain.
-Basically, you need to provide the supercomputing power in a very cost- and power-efficient way.
-What the company has done today will support them to be a successful player in the future.”
+She continued on the future of blockchain’s, “Basically you need to provide the supercomputing power in a very cost and power efficient way.
+So I think what the company has done today will support them to be a successful player in the future.”

 Underwriters on Canaan’s IPO may purchase an additional 1.5 million ADSs, according to the company's latest filing with the U.S. Securities and Exchange Commission.
 Each ADS represents 15 ordinary shares.